mongodb/specifications/source/client-side-operations-timeout/tests/README.md

 ### 11. Multi-batch bulkWrites

-This test MUST only run against standalones on server versions 8.0 and higher.
-The `bulkWrite` call takes an exceedingly long time on replicasets and sharded clusters.
-Drivers MAY adjust the timeouts used in this test to allow for differing bulk encoding performance.
+This test MUST only run against server versions 8.0+.

 1. Using `internalClient`, drop the `db.coll` collection.